Seismic Gas Shut Off Valves

 - Where to buy a valve: You can purchase a earthquake or excess-flow valve at supply retailers, licensed plumbing contractors, or directly from the valve manufacturer.

-- Using a contractor: You can hire a qualified professional to install the earthquake or excess-flow valve on your house line.
-Your local utility company will not install an earthquake or excess-flow valve for you.
+- Using a contractor: You can hire a qualified professional to install the earthquake or excess-flow valve on your residential or commercial gas line.
+Your local utility company will not install an earthquake valve or excess-flow valve for you.